Hostages, Indecision, Guilt, Shame, Regret & the Courage to Adapt

 It will come in the form of an overdose, or the running a traffic light, or taking someone else’s life prematurely, or having 6 people beat you to death, and leave you to deal with the aftermath.
 Focus on getting over the divorce.
 Focus on being sober.
 Focus on getting over your circumstances.
 Focus on getting over your lifelong pain.
 Focus on yourself.

-Nothing is impossible, nothing is forever, all there is, is what you choose.
+Nothing is impossible, nothing is forever, there is One Question: what do you choose to do?

 Once a person chooses their path, there is only that specific choice to accept the situation for what it is and embrace the outcome.
 There isn’t another option until you are physically and/or spiritually able to be reborn, again, free – from the thing that you have assigned attachment to.